mectx02/msp432-arm-gcc/README.md

 ### Installing pre-requisites

 Just like above, the GCC toolchain must be installed.
 If you're working under Linux (if you're on Windows, the best I can offer you is
-Windows' WSL environment), then the best course of action would be to install the `arm-none-eabi-gcc` package from your package manager.
+Windows' WSL environment), then the best course of action would be to install the `arm-none-eabi-gcc` environment from your package manager.
-(On ArchLinux and its derivatives, you'll want the following packages: `arm-none-eabi-binutils`, `arm-none-eabi-gcc`, and `arm-none-eabi-newlib`.
-This gets you all the packages that you're going to need installed to get this working.
-Can't necessarily speak for other distros of Linux, but I'd imagine it would be something similar to that.)
+Typically this means installing `binutils`, `gcc`, and `newlib` packages from `arm-none-eabi`.
+(Package names vary by distribution, but generally you will need these three packages.)

 In addition to installing the compiler, having a method for flashing the resulting programs to the board would be insanely helpful.
 TI provides their own GUI interface called [Uniflash](https://www.ti.com/tool/UNIFLASH) which makes it really easy.
 The only requirement for flashing to the board is that the files must be in either a `.bin` or a `.hex` format.
-(I'll get to that later.)
+(The makefile takes care of that for you.)
 If you're looking for a command-line tool, [MSP430Flasher](https://www.ti.com/tool/MSP430-FLASHER) exists, but I wasn't able to get that to work too well.

 ### Okay... now what?

-Seeing as Linux doesn't have too many good alternative IDEs for the MSP boards (there is TI's on IDE, but that's probably not why you're here), it would be a really good idea if there was just a base project to download and get started with...

-Oh wait!

-If you clone this repository, you should have all the default files necessary to just start programming.
-The `makefile` has some variables that you might want to set before calling `make` in your project root, but you shouldn't need to mess with it too much - just change the board in use and build the project!

-The `makefile` also has a command that allows creating a flashable output file: `make output`.
-The `makefile` itself has some output parameters that can be modified if you really desire, but by default it spits out an `output.bin` file based on the `output.elf` created from calling `make`.
+Write code!
+You can either pick an assembly-based project or a C-based project by just opening up one of the files and typing into it.
+C is a lot easier to program, but assembly helps provide a good understanding of what's going on under the hood.

+When you're ready to compile your project, call `make [asm, c]` and a `.elf` file should be produced.
+Then, create the desired output file by calling `make [binary, ihex]`.

+Want to reset building your project? `make clean` should clean out all output files as well as the build directory.

+If you ever forget the build commands, or you're just confused as to how to compile, just call `make help`.

 ## Is there anything else that might get added?

-At this point, probably not.
-Most of this project is now at the 'plug and play' level such that I'm probably not going to add anything more.
-I *might* do some setup for Windows, but seeing as I don't like that OS, that's not likely to happen.

-There's a better chance of me uploading some example code for the GCC compiler for newbs like myself to get a better understanding of how
-GCC defers from the default ARM compiler in Keil, to be perfectly honest.
+No. There might be some example code added, but that would be outside the original scope of this project, which was to provide the necessary utilities in order to compile code for the MSP432 boards under Linux.
+Considering that I managed to add the ability to compile C code (which
+I wasn't even initially considering), I'm calling this project finished for the most part.
+At this point, it's in a long-term maintenance mode.

+However, if you feel that there's an improvement that you can make to this, feel free to add a pull request.

-At the very least, I hope this helps in your projects.
+I hope this helps you in your projects.